-SPAN3001 SPANISH TO ENGLISH TRANSLATION III
+SPANISH TO ENGLISH TRANSLATION III

 This course will build on the foundation provided by SPAN2503 and give students in their final year practice in the translation of a variety of documents from Spanish to English.
 These will include newspaper articles on current regional and global issues, speeches, formal correspondence, journal articles and business related documents.
-Learning activities will include oral translation and translation editing.
+Learning activities will include oral translation and translation editina.

-SPAN3301 ISSSUES IN CONTEMPORARY CUBAN CULTURE
+ISSUES IN CONTEMPORARY CUBAN CULTURE SPAN3301